Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

  <figcaption style="text-align: center;">Fig. 3 <b>(Source: Paper)</b></figcaption>
 </figure>

-Immediately noticeable is that both contact maps are quite similar and therefore
+Immediately noticeable is that both contact maps are quite similar.
+This is quite remarkable because the model was not trained on that contact task, hence it is unsupervised!
+This showcases how the attention patterns correlates to the ground truth contact map!
 ### Understanding the behind-the-scenes: an intuitive Perspective
 To grasp why attention scores align closely with the contact map, revisiting the role of multiple sequence alignment (MSA) in AlphaFold2 is beneficial.
 Two principal properties are extracted from MSAs: evolutionary conservation and co-evolution, both critical for understanding protein structure.
 Evolutionary conservation is observed when an amino acid remains unchanged across species over evolution, highlighting its significance to the protein's function.
 Co-evolution occurs when a mutation in one amino acid necessitates a compensatory mutation in another to preserve the protein's structure.
 These properties impose vital constraints on the protein's ultimate 3D structure, aiding in precise structure prediction (see figure 3 and 4).
 <div style="display: flex;">